unKNOWN-G/Projects/Whatsapp_Messenger/README.txt

-	2	19-01-2021		Found Some bugs of the code not able to detect contact if its not on the front page and mad changes to Search 3	22-01-2021		Text to audio speech Converter is made 4	23-01-2021		Errors in Finding the name box were partially rectified
+	2	19-01-2021		Found Some bugs of the code not able to detect contact if its not on the front page and mad changes to Search 3	22-01-2021		Text to audio speech Converter is made 4	23-01-2021		Errors in Finding the name box were partially rectified 5	24-01-2021		Added the folders part where Images of the person can be included and coded for accesing them and sending them at a 2s delay

 Advancements that can be made